 Significant scholarship opportunities are available for students who begin their program by spring 2025.
 Affordably advance your career, your thinking, and your world!
 Learn More and See Eligible Programs.

 The School of Education and Syracuse University want to help all students succeed, including finding ways to pay for their education.
 A wide range of opportunities for financial aid, awards, scholarships, stipends, grants, and fellowships are available for School of Education students.
 Our Office of Academic and Student Services is here to help you with any questions or help you need in finding funding and supports.

-School of Education undergraduate and graduate students who are interested in study abroad can apply for the Himan Brown Fellowship, which can cover expenses for semester programs and short-term trips.
+School of Education undergraduate and graduate students who are interested in study abroad can apply for scholarship funding, which can cover expenses for semester programs and short-term trips.

 These funding sources are not endorsed by the School of Education, but are provided as examples of places our students have found success receiving funding.
 Individual School of Education programs may list additional suggested funding sources for their specific content area.